-We also observe decreasing correlation of backscatter and surface topography variables from the onset of the expedition until early April - particularly during January and February (4), where the MOSAiC expedition was met by numerous storms.
+We also observe a decreasing correlation between backscatter and surface topography variables from the onset of the expedition until early April - particularly during January and February (Fig. 4), where the MOSAiC expedition was met by numerous storms.
 Some of the decorrelation can be accounted for because of snow accumulation and redistribution, but it is difficult to quantify this phenomenon.
-However, the incidence angle of the scenes also changes and the increase of incidence angle beyond 45 degrees is shown to lead to a continuous decrease in correlation between ice surface characteristics and SAR backscatter.
+However, the incidence angles of the scenes also change, and the increase in incidence angle beyond 45° is shown to lead to a continuous decrease in correlation between ice surface characteristics and SAR backscatter.

-It should also be noted that the use of one-hot encoded labels leads to a decrease of 8% accuracy in comparison to smooth/probabilistic labels for the Unet architecture.
+It should also be noted that the use of one-hot-encoded labels leads to a decrease in accuracy of 8% in comparison to smooth/probabilistic labels for the Unet architecture.